 The American account of marijuana use starts with A. cannabinum (i.e., American hemp).
 Many Indians regarded hemp as the “sacred root.”
 The American Indians turned the medicine into tea or burned it as incense for a diuretic.
 They used it as a cathartic, diaphoretic, emetic, and coughing.
 Early settlers introduced its medicinal benefits.
 Hemp provided adequate relief for complaints and ailments of throat trouble, headaches, and whooping cough.
 Furthermore, it lessened the pain and discomfort from swelling and inflammation.

-Colonial History of Cannabis Use
+Colonial History of Cannabis Use in the United States

 When the American colonists arrived in the “New World,” the first accounts of weed use began.
-Colonists encouraged the cultivation of cannabis.
+Colonists encouraged the cultivation of cannabis seeds.
 Hemp was useful for making rope, clothing, sails, and other industrial products.
 Cannabis fibers were so crucial in fact that a 1619 Virginia law required hemp cultivation on every farm.

-Hemp as Legal Tender
+Hemp Fiber as Legal Tender